Skip to main content

 The hope of healthcare – strategies for navigating risk, part 2

 When we were training pharmacists to provide immunizations, part of the training was what to do in the case of an allergic reaction.
+The executives in the company knew immunization services were an appropriate next step in services to offer our customers, but there was still concern about “What if something bad happens.”

 In this article, we will consider some additional strategies to consider as part of your risk management plan.